Generali Global Assistance Travel Insurance Review

 Generali Claims Documentation Requirements

-Generali processes claims through its online eClaims portal within one year of covered losses.
-Required documentation varies by claim type.
+Generali processes claims through its online eClaims portal.
+You must file within one year of your covered loss.
+Documentation requirements depend on your claim type.

 Trip Cancellation